Naming the Savior

 We rejoice in Jesus’ birth because it is the key to our release from every kind of bondage.
 The angel announced it to Joseph: “He will save his people from their sins.”
 That’s what Christmas is about and it’s what the whole life and death of Jesus was about.

-Here is the challenge of this season: Take advantage of the gift of salvation Jesus still brings.
+Take advantage of the gift of salvation Jesus still brings.
 Salvation is within reach because of Jesus.
 Jesus has come and He can save you from your sins and give you a life that is wide open with possibilities.

 © Wally Odum 2010